How to Install and Configure VNC on Ubuntu 16.04

 vncserver command to set up a secure password.

-You'll be promoted to enter and verify a password, and also a view-only password.
+You'll be prompted to enter and verify a password, and also a view-only password.
 Users who log in with the view-only password will not be able to control the VNC instance with their mouse or keyboard.
 This is a helpful option if you want to demonstrate something to other people using your VNC server, but isn't necessary.

 vncserver completes the installation of VNC by creating default configuration files and connection information for our server to use.
 With these packages installed, you are now ready to configure your VNC server.